j-p-courneya/shell-genomics/setup.md

 >$ pwd
 ~~~~
 >{: .bash}
 > This command will show you where you are in your file system, which should now be your home directory.
-In the lesson, you will find out more about the commands `ls`, `pwd` and how to work with the data in `shell_data` folder.
+In the lesson, you will find out more about the commands `ls`, `pwd` and how to work with the data in `CLI Class Directory` folder.
 {: .prereq}

 [template]: {{ site.workshop_repo }}